Paridax/jarvis/README.md

         -- mypackage.py
         -- exewrapper.exe (example file that could be in your package folder)
 ```
-3. your package MUST have a function inside of it that is the name of the package file ex: jarvis_mypackage.py's function would be def mypackage(dictionary, settings):
+3. Your package MUST have a function inside of it that has the same name as the package file.
+For example, if your package file is named jarvis_mypackage.py, your function would be def mypackage(dictionary, settings):
-4. your main file must start wil jarvis_ as this is used to detect main package files
+4. Your main file must start with jarvis_ as this is used to detect main package files.
-5. you must have at least one arg in your function, if it takes one arg the dictionary will be passed, if it takes 2 then the dictionary and current settings will be passed.
+5. You must have at least one argument in your function.
+If it takes one argument, the dictionary will be passed.
+If it takes two arguments, the dictionary and current settings will be passed.

 ### INFO:
 The dictionary comes in the following format: